 September 11 National Day of Service and Day of Remembrance

-The City of Bowie will honor the lives of the nearly 3,000 Americans killed in the coordinated attacks upon the World Trade Center in Lower Manhattan, the Pentagon in Washington, DC and on the plane that went down in Shanksville, Pennsylvania by hosting a day of service on Saturday, September 11, 2021.
-US. flags will be lowered to half staff at all City facilities and a city-wide moment of silence will be observed at 8:46 a.m., which is when the first plane crashed into one of the Twin Towers.
+The City of Bowie will honor the lives of the nearly 3,000 Americans killed in the coordinated attacks upon the World Trade Center in Lower Manhattan, the Pentagon, and on the plane that went down in Shanksville, Pennsylvania by hosting a day of service on Saturday, September 10 through Sunday, September 11, 2022.
+U.S. flags will be lowered to half staff at all City facilities and a city-wide moment of silence will be observed on Sunday at 8:46 a.m., which is when the first plane crashed into one of the Twin Towers.

 Volunteerism plays such a crucial role in our community.
-We will continue that tradition on September 11 when the City will sponsor four service projects that residents can participate in to honor the memory of the men, women and children who lost their lives on that sad day 20 years ago.
+We will continue that tradition by encouraging residents to volunteer in the community.
+The City will identify service projects that residents can participate in to honor the memory of the men, women and children who lost their lives on that sad day 20 years ago.